 It may seem weird but I didn’t even notice I was doing it so frequently until Summer pointed it out on our bank statement.
-I did some research and discovered the habit loop.
+I did some reflection and discovered the habit loop.
 Using that information I set out to understand and replace the habit.

 The first step was to identify the trigger.
 My bank records made it pretty clear what the time and location were so I just focused on being more conscious of how I was feeling about that time.
 My first surprise was that I wasn’t really hungry at around 3 like I suspected, I was tired.

 Once I understood the trigger, my next step was to understand the reward.
 Since I normally felt tired at the time I tried replacing the exercise, then the sugar, then the caffeine.
 Of the three the exercise turned out to be the primary reward.